Wire report

 The Turkish photographer was enchanted by this scene of a flower seller and monks on a lake in Myanmar Alahattin Kanlioğlu had worked in the faculty of communications at Ege University in Izmir, Turkey, for more than two decades before he took this image.
 A photography specialist, he first visited Myanmar in 2019, and was so captivated by the region that he returned in December 2025 to host a photography workshop.
 As part of the trip, the group of six visited Inle Lake, in the Shan Hills.
 “The people of this region live in wooden houses built on tree stumps.
 Some surround the lake, but others are on the water, as if they’re floating,” Kanlioğlu says.
 “Agriculture and fishing are two of the main livelihoods here and, uniquely, the fishers use foot-controlled oars to steer the boat, keepinga hand free for their catch.”
 Continue reading...

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 The Turkish photographer was enchanted by this scene of a flower seller and monks on a lake in Myanmar Alahattin Kanlioğlu had worked in the faculty of communications at Ege University in Izmir, Turkey, for more than two decades before he took this image.
 A photography specialist, he first visited Myanmar in 2019, and was so captivated by the region that he returned in December 2025 to host a photography workshop.
 As part of the trip, the group of six visited Inle Lake, in the Shan Hills.
 “The people of this region live in wooden houses built on tree stumps.
 Some surround the lake, but others are on the water, as if they’re floating,” Kanlioğlu says.
 “Agriculture and fishing are two of the main livelihoods here and, uniquely, the fishers use foot-controlled oars to steer the boat, keepinga hand free for their catch.”
 Continue reading...

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Guardian’s source item, ‘The skill of the fishers with their foot-controlled oars was miraculous’: Alahattin Kanlioğlu’s best phone picture, The Turkish photographer was enchanted by this scene of a flower seller and monks on a lake in Myanmar Alahattin Kanlioğlu had worked in the faculty of communications at Ege University in Izmir, Turkey, for more than two decades before he took this image.
+According to The Guardian’s linked item, ‘The skill of the fishers with their foot-controlled oars was miraculous’: Alahattin Kanlioğlu’s best phone picture, The Turkish photographer was enchanted by this scene of a flower seller and monks on a lake in Myanmar Alahattin Kanlioğlu had worked in the faculty of communications at Ege University in Izmir, Turkey, for more than two decades before he took this image.
 A photography specialist, he first visited Myanmar in 2019, and was so captivated by the region that he returned in December 2025 to host a photography workshop.
 As part of the trip, the group of six visited Inle Lake, in the Shan Hills.
 “The people of this region live in wooden houses built on tree stumps.
 Some surround the lake, but others are on the water, as if they’re floating,” Kanlioğlu says.
 “Agriculture and fishing are two of the main livelihoods here and, uniquely, the fishers use foot-controlled oars to steer the boat, keepinga hand free for their catch.”
 Continue reading…

 Context